zelanko/sql-docs.zh-tw/docs/relational-databases/backup-restore/sql-server-backup-to-url.md

 $resourceGroupName=$prefixName + 'rg'

 # adds an authenticated Azure account for use in the session
-Login-AzureRmAccount
+Connect-AzAccount

 # set the tenant, subscription and environment for use in the rest of
-Set-AzureRmContext -SubscriptionName $subscriptionName
+Set-AzContext -SubscriptionName $subscriptionName

 # create a new resource group - comment out this line to use an existing resource group
-New-AzureRmResourceGroup -Name $resourceGroupName -Location $locationName
+New-AzResourceGroup -Name $resourceGroupName -Location $locationName

 # Create a new ARM storage account - comment out this line to use an existing ARM storage account
-New-AzureRmStorageAccount -Name $storageAccountName -ResourceGroupName $resourceGroupName -Type Standard_RAGRS -Location $locationName
+New-AzStorageAccount -Name $storageAccountName -ResourceGroupName $resourceGroupName -Type Standard_RAGRS -Location $locationName

 # Get the access keys for the ARM storage account
-$accountKeys = Get-AzureRmStorageAccountKey -ResourceGroupName $resourceGroupName -Name $storageAccountName
+$accountKeys = Get-AzStorageAccountKey -ResourceGroupName $resourceGroupName -Name $storageAccountName

 # Create a new storage account context using an ARM storage account
 $storageContext = New-AzureStorageContext -StorageAccountName $storageAccountName -StorageAccountKey $accountKeys[0].value